ethereum/remix-project/apps/remix-ide/team-best-practices.md

  - Mark unfinished pull requests with the `Work in Progress` label
  - Large pull requests (above 200-400 lines of code changed) cannot be effectively reviewed and should be split into smaller pieces.
  - Code should comply to the `JavaScript standard style` - https://www.npmjs.com/package/standard
- - You should not expect complete review on a pull request which is not passing CI.
+ - You should not expect a complete review on a pull request which is not passing CI.
  - You can obviously ask for feedback on your approach.
  - You should assign a reviewer(s).
  - Pull requests should be used as a reference to update coding best practices whenever it is needed.